-• 'Class 3.1' - Land capable of average production though high yields of barley, oats and grass can be obtained.
-Grass leys are common.
+• 'Class 3.1' - Land capable of producing consistently high yields of a narrow range of crops and/ or moderate yields of a wider range.
+Short grass leys are common.

-One area of woodland on the Native Woodland Survey of Scotland (NWSS) lies within 300m of the scheme extents:
+There are four areas of woodland on the Native Woodland Survey of Scotland (NWSS) within 300m of the scheme extents, all of which are assessed to be lowland mixed deciduous woodland: